[Observing Sessions]

 In the fading light of a clear evening, we watch the stars appear.
 One by one they fill the night sky.
 Before long, the heavens are filled with innumerable points of ancient light.
 The stars appear to be grouped into patterns; the Big Dipper, Orion the Hunter, Cygnus the Swan, and more.

 A telescope can take us further.
-Craters and mountains on the Moon, Jupiter’s Great Red Spot, and the rings of Saturn fill us with awe and wonder.
+Craters and mountains on the Moon, Jupiter’s Great Red Spot and the rings of Saturn fill us with awe and wonder.
 Much more distant are the deep sky objects; star clusters, nebulae, and the galaxies.
 They all await you at the Kalamazoo Nature Center!

 The Kalamazoo Astronomical Society (KAS) invites you to witness nature’s grandest spectacle - the universe itself!
 From April through October the KAS welcomes the general public to join us under the stars for a night of stargazing.
-Telescopes of all shapes and sizes will be set up for your viewing pleasure near Owl Observatory, located on the grounds of the Nature Center.
-The observatory itself, featuring our 12" Schmidt-Cassegrain Telescope, will also be available for use.

 Telescope Clinic